 Finding the perfect internship is a wholly personal experience.
-First, young people should identify their interests in both the near and far term.
-By thinking about career paths they may be interested in, they could also identify internship opportunities around them.
+A good first step is to consider your interests in both the near and far term.
+By thinking about career paths you might be interested in, you might identify internship opportunities around you.

 If you’re a high schooler, make a shortlist of interests and sit down with a parent or guardian to identify careers that may fit within these bounds.

-Next, it’s time to identify a few companies the high schooler may be interested in.
-Search around for companies near them that may be taking interns.
+Next, it’s time to identify a few companies you might be interested in interning with.
+Search around for companies near you that may be taking interns.
 From there, check out career pages on the individual companies to see if they have internship listings.
 If they don’t, try emailing the company to get in touch with the human resource (HR) department to see what may be available.

-One quick tip: While researching and reaching out about internships make sure to stay realistic about the time commitment.
-If an internship takes place during the school year a student may only be available in afternoons for a limited time.
-Ensure the hiring manager knows the hours the student is available before committing to any long-term work.
+One quick tip: While researching and reaching out about internships, make sure to stay realistic about the time commitment.
+If an internship takes place during the school year, you may only be available in afternoons.
+Ensure the hiring manager knows the hours you’re available before committing to any long-term work.

 Resources to Find Internships in High School

-Schools: Students can reach out to school resources like guidance counselors, principals, and individual teachers who may know of companies worth looking into.
+Schools: You can reach out to school resources like guidance counselors, principals, and individual teachers who may know of companies worth looking into.

 Individual companies: Again, seek out information from company websites and reach out to human resource departments to see what may be available.

-Job search websites: Check out job search websites such as Linkedin, Monster, Indeed, and more and search for “Internships in [specific field here].”
+Job search websites: Check out job search websites, such as Linkedin and Indeed, and search for “Internships in [specific field here].”
 Make sure to search by location to ensure the internship is nearby.

-Friends and family: This is the simplest tip—just ask around.
+Friends and family: This is the simplest tip — just ask around.
 Friends and family members are the ultimate social and work network.
-Make it known your high schooler is looking for an internship and ask people for their advice on just where to look.
+Make it known you’re looking for an internship and ask people for their advice on just where to look.

 Questions to Ask Before Accepting an Internship

-After figuring out interests, asking networks, and finding an internship opportunity, you may think the work is done.
+After figuring out your interests, asking your network, and finding an internship opportunity, you may think the work is done.
 However, there are still a few more questions to ask.

 Before accepting an internship offer, make sure to ask about the full details.
 What are the hours?
-What can the intern expect to learn while on the job?
-What are the specific job duties and how will the intern be evaluated along the way?
+What can you expect to learn while on the job?
+What are the specific job duties and how will you be evaluated along the way?
 Will there be opportunities for mentorship?
 And finally, one of the most important questions: Is the internship paid?

 Paid vs. Unpaid Internships

 Scoring a paid internship isn’t a guarantee, but it’s not a completely far-fetched idea either.
-If a paid internship isn’t available, high schoolers can always ask about an exchange for class credit.
-Unpaid internships are a hotly contested issue so just make sure to do whatever feels right and comfortable for you or your high schooler.
+If a paid internship isn’t available, you can always ask about an exchange for class credit.
+Unpaid internships are a hotly contested issue so just make sure to do whatever feels right and comfortable for your situation.